SilvesterYu/DATS-SHU235-Information-Visualization-Labs/README.md

 ## Week 4

-### src: a lift state up example using a smiley face
+### src/
-using webpack live server
+a lift state up example using a smiley face using webpack live server

 run: